Rahal-Hogan RH-001: Truesports 92C

 Truesports used the Chevy Indy V-8/A in 1992 and Rahal/Hogan used the Chevy Indy V-8/C in 1993.

-Prior to the 1992 season, Truesports arranged to use the dominant Chevrolet Indy V8/A engines, and developed the chassis into the Truesports 92C.
+Going into the 1992 season, Truesports arranged to use the dominant Ilmor-Chevrolet "A" engine, and developed the chassis into the Truesports 92C.
 Halliday reported that the car spent "hundreds of hours" in the wind tunnel and possessed excellent aerodynamics, and the team had high expectations that the car would become a winner.
 The 92C featured a higher nose and Corsair wing, resembling those on Formula One cars of the era.
+For 1992, the chassis took on the nickname the "Eagle", reviving a legacy name previously used for chassis constructed by All American Racers.

 The 92C showed potential during the early season, with Pruett finished 7th at Phoenix and qualifying 3rd at Long Beach.
 However, following Horne's departure from the team in June 1992, the team announced that it would be disbanded following the season and ceased development of the chassis.
 By the end of the season, Pruett had accumulated 62 points, placing 11th in the driver's standings, with a top finish of 4th place at Vancouver.
 In reflection, Pruett noted that "[the car] didn’t handle, it was plagued with problems.
 It never really did anything.
 It just came up incredibly short."
 In total, $4 million was spent developing the chassis.